CygnusXGithub/CharacterGen/README.md

   - Save and load different prompt sets
   - Conditional content based on user input
   - Context-aware field references
+- **Ease Of Use**:
+  - - Field focus, a way to expand a field or multiple that you are working on to a much larger text area.

   ## Base Prompt Tab
   ![BasePrompts](/images/basePrompt.png)